maticnetwork/zkevm-docs/docs/protocol/admin-role.md

 The 10-day delay allows users to carefully assess the proposed changes and decide whether to exit or not.

-Another smart contract called the _Timelock Contract_ is responsible for enabling the 10-day delay.
+Another smart contract called _Timelock Contract_ is responsible for enabling the 10-day delay.

-An outline of the _upgrade process_ is outlined [here](/protocol/zkevm-upgrades-process.md#process-overview).
+An outline of the _upgrade process_ is outlined [here](/protocol/zkevm-upgrades-process.md).

 ## Admin Contract In Detail